 - Has earned $600 in compensation each of those years.

-If you contribute 10% of your salary to the SEP, you must do the same for each eligible employee.
+For example, if you contribute 10% of your salary to a SEP, you must do the same for each eligible employee.

 Solo 401k vs. a SEP IRA

 Like all other retirement plan options, SEP IRAs have contribution limits, which is the lesser of: